mysterypaint/OpenLaMulana/README.md

 Then, just run the .exe and you should be good to go!

 # Compiling
-- Ensure that .NET and MonoGame are up-to-date
+- Ensure that .NET and MonoGame are up-to-date, or set up: [Instructions here](https://docs.monogame.net/articles/getting_started/0_getting_started.html)
 - Clone the repo
 - Include the assets in the ``OpenLaMulana/src/`` and ``OpenLaMulana/src/Content/`` folders respectively (explained in more detail above)
 - Rip and convert the game's .ico to .bmp, resize it to a 256x256 transparent .bmp as "Icon.bmp", then place both the resized .bmp and .ico in the same folder as the .sln
-- Open the .sln in Visual Studio; Compile and Build
+- Open the .sln in Visual Studio and Build